Network-Device-Independent Certification of Causal Nonseparability: Abstract

 \section{Abstract}

 Causal nonseparability is the property underlying quantum processes incompatible with a definite causal order.
 So far it has remained a central open question as to whether any process with a clear physical realisation can violate a causal inequality, so that its causal nonseparability can be certified in a device-independent way, as originally conceived.
-Here we present a method solely based on the observed correlations, which certifies the causal nonseparability of all the processes that can induce a causally nonseparable distributed measurement in a scenario with trusted quantum input states, as defined in [Dourdent \emph{et al.}, \href{https://doi.org/10.1103/PhysRevLett.129.090402}{Phys.
-Rev. Lett. {\bf 129}, 090402 (2022)}].
+Here we show how a device-independent approach, based solely on the observed correlations, can certify the causal nonseparability of all the processes that can induce a causally nonseparable distributed measurement in a scenario with trusted quantum input states, as defined in [Dourdent \emph{et al.}, \href{https://doi.org/10.1103/PhysRevLett.129.090402}{Phys.\ Rev.\ Lett.\ \textbf{129}, 090402 (2022)}].
 This notably includes the celebrated quantum switch.
 This device-independent certification is achieved by introducing a network of untrusted operations, allowing one to self-test the quantum inputs on which the effective distributed measurement induced by the process is performed.